 - 1. Position of the Commissioner As per the circular issued by the Commissioner, dated January 15, 2015, beginning on the 2015 year-end, testing that it is fairly likely that, based on a probability estimate of at least 75%, the reserves in the compulsory and liability sectors will be sufficient to cover insurer liabilities. - The position of the Commissioner does not specifically refer to health insurance segments, but we believe that it should be also applied to those segments. - 2.
 Discount interest rate was used only for calculating provisions arising from insurance contracts.
 Discount interest was only used to compute the provision deriving from the insurance contract.
-The interest rate is the NIS risk-free interest (linked to the CPI) which was published at the end of December 2019. - 3.
+The interest rate is the NIS risk-free interest (linked to the CPI) which was published at the end of December 2020. - 3.
 The risk-free, fixed-interest discount rate was set in light of the fact that a considerable portion of the Company's investments are made in high-rated government bonds and/or corporate bonds. - 4.
-I do not discount the reserves; or in other words, I discount them at a real interest of 0%.
-For comparison purposes, I apply to the reserves a discounting of risk-free linked interest, plus illiquidity premium.
+The process of assessing the various actuarial provisions involves statistical uncertainty.
+These assessments are based on certain assumptions which reflect the information currently available to us.
+There may be future changes, which will have an effect on these assumptions in terms of legislation, legal rulings and economic and social environments.
+It is impossible to predict these factors and they may affect the final cost of the claims thus affecting actuarial estimate of the provisions.